 The poet's work means: to say after-to say again the music of the spirit of apartness that has been spoken to the poet.
 For the longest time-before it comes to be said, that is, spoken-the poet's work is only a listening.
 Apartness first gathers the listening into its music, so that this music may ring through the spoken saying in which it will resound.
-The lunar coolness of the ghostly night's holy blue rings and shines sthrough all such gazing and saying.
+The lunar coolness of the ghostly night's holy blue rings and shines through all such gazing and saying.
 Its language becomes a saying-after, it becomes: poetry.
 Poetry's spoken words shelter the poetic statement as that which by its essential nature remains unspoken.
-In this manner, the asying-after, thus called upon to listen, becomes 'more pious,'' that is to say, more pliable to the promptings of the path on which the stiller, brighter earliness.
+In this manner, the saying-after, thus called upon to listen, becomes "more pious," that is to say, more pliable to the promptings of the path on which the stranger walks ahead, out of the dark of childhood into the stiller, brighter earliness.
 The poet listening after him can thus say to himself: